fechanique/cordova-plugin-fcm/README.md

 On android, it will always return `null`.

+The APNS token, once given, should not change for the same user (as commented on in https://stackoverflow.com/questions/6652242/does-the-apns-device-token-ever-change-once-created).

+Although, contrary to APNS, the FCM tokens do expire, and for this reason, `FCMPlugin.onTokenRefresh` will be called with the new one FCM token.

 ### Version 3.2.0 (16/09/2019)
 #### Checking for permissions
 Useful for IOS.
 On android, it will always return `true`.